commander-cli/commander/README.md

 #### ssh

-The `ssh` will execute tests against a configured node using ssh.
+The `ssh` node type will execute tests against a configured node using ssh.

 **Limitations:** The `inhereit-env` config is disabled for ssh hosts, nevertheless it is possible to set env variables